 Arrival in Windhoek

-On arrival in Windhoek you'll be met and transferred to your hotel.
+On arrival in Windhoek you'll be met at the airport on arrival and transferred to your hotel.
 You'll have some time to relax before your car is delivered and our representative's briefing on your itinerary.
-You then have the day at leisure to explore Windhoek, Namibia's capital with its unique architectural sights, historical buildings and plethora of shops.
+You then have the rest of the day to explore the craft shops, museums and historical buildings of Windhoek, the capital of Namibia.

 Windhoek to Sossusvlei